 Please note, ingredients are subject to change based on seasonal availability.

-foie gras, grissini
+foie gras, cured duck

 Please inform us of any allergies.
 We will do our utmost to accommodate, though we are unable to guarantee an allergen-free kitchen.